angrykoala/node-wizardry-book/basic-topics/introduction-to-js-and-es6.md

     },1000);
 ```

-Arrow functions where added to provide two small \(but useful\) features against traditional anonymous functions:
+Arrow functions where added to provide two small, but useful, features against traditional anonymous functions:

-* More compact syntax: While it may seem of little importance, when it comes to declare callbacks \(and callbacks in callbacks\)  compact syntax greatly improves readability.
+* More compact syntax: While it may seem of little importance, when it comes to declare callbacks (and callbacks in callbacks)  compact syntax greatly improves readability.
-* Binding the `this`scope to the callback: This is extremely important when working with classes, as we will see in the following section.
+* Binding the `this`scope to the callback: This is important when working with classes, as we will see in the following section.

 Arrow functions also provide an alternative syntax for only returning variables: